NordlichtS/custom-shaders-RedAlert3/README.md

 ![alt text](https://github.com/NordlichtS/custom-shaders-RedAlert3/blob/main/preview_images/old%20verson%20demo.png)
 Left=original game shader, Right=new shader.
 As you may notice, the shadow's edge is also smoothed and anti-aliased.
 ![alt text](https://github.com/NordlichtS/custom-shaders-RedAlert3/blob/main/preview_images/pcfshadow.png)
+skybox is not needed, the shader will simulate a skybox with reflect vector and current roughness.

 the original game used a very lasy way to shade the lights received from nearby point light sources (usually flame or laser VFX) which is a waste for such a nice feature.
 I implemented BRDF for all my point lights (the function was originally written for directional sunlight, but turns out even better for point light sources with correct decay multiplier)